ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The joining node is not a Publisher, i.e., it is not going to send data to the application group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameter 'client_cred_verify'.

-* The joining node wishes to join as a Publisher, and:
+* The joining node wishes to join as a Publisher, and the KDC has not previously acquired an authentication credential of the joining node.
+Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).

-    - The KDC already acquired the authentication credential of the joining node either during a past group joining process, or when establishing a secure communication association using asymmetric proof-of-possession keys.
+* The joining node wishes to join as a Publisher, and the KDC already acquired the authentication credential of the joining node either during a past group joining process, or when establishing a secure communication association using asymmetric proof-of-possession keys.

   If the joining node's proof-of-possession key is compatible with the signature algorithm used in the security group and with possible associated parameters, then the corresponding authentication credential can be used in the group.
 In this case, the joining node MAY choose not to provide again its authentication credential to the KDC in order to limit the size of the Join Request.

-    - The KDC has not acquired an authentication credential.
-Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).

-Finally, the joining node MUST provide its authentication credential again if it has provided the KDC with multiple authentication credentials during past joining processes intended for different security groups.
+The joining node MUST provide the KDC with its own authentication credential again, if it has previously provided the KDC with multiple authentication credentials intended for different security groups.

 If the joining node provides its authentication credential, the KDC performs the consistency checks above and, in case of success, considers it as the authentication credential associated with the joining node in the group.

 #### Proof-of-Possession {#pop}